yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 Take a look at our development platform [http://dev.openwrt.org/ http://dev.openwrt.org/]

 = Installing OpenWrt =

 /!\ '''LOADING AN UNOFFICIAL FIRMWARE WILL VOID YOUR WARRANTY'''

-OpenWrt is an unofficial firmware which is neither endorsed or supported by the vendor of your router.
+!OpenWrt is an unofficial firmware which is neither endorsed or supported by the vendor of your router.
 OpenWrt is provided "AS IS" and without any warranty under the terms of the [http://www.gnu.org/copyleft/gpl.html GPL].
 You can always flash back your original firmware, so please be sure you have it downloaded and saved locally.

 To avoid potentially serious damage to your router caused by an unbootable firmware you should read the documentation for your specific router model.

 /!\ '''We strongly suggest you also read [:OpenWrtDocs/Troubleshooting] before installing'''

 /!\ '''The jffs2 versions of  may take several minutes for the first bootup and will require a reboot before being usable'''

 == General instructions (router specific instructions later) ==

 Although you can install the firmware  through more traditional means (via webpage), we recommend that you use TFTP for your first install.
 This is '''NOT''' a requirement, simply a damned good idea; if anything goes wrong you can just TFTP the old firmware back.

 When the device boots it runs a bootloader.
-It's the responsibility of this bootloader to perform basic system initialization along with validating and loading the actual firmware; think of it as the BIOS of the device before control is passed over to the operating system.
+It's the responsibility of this bootloader to perform basic system initialization along with validating and loading the actual firmware;
+think of it as the BIOS of the device before control is passed over to the operating system.
 Should the firmware fail to pass a CRC check, the bootloader will presume the firmware is corrupt and wait for a new firmware to be uploaded over the network.
 The type of the preinstalled bootloader depends on your model.
 Broadcom based routers use CFE - Common Firmware Environment (older Boards use PMON), Texas Instruments based routers use ["ADAM2"].

 The basic procedure of using a tftp client to upload a new firmware to your router:
   * unplug the power to your router